 Confusingly, McAfee’s two security packages, Total Protection and LiveSafe, look pretty similar.
 McAfee’s own website doesn’t clearly lay out the differences between them.
 So it’s not that easy to make an informed decision about which to go for.
-After all, they cost the same and, on the surface at least, seem to offer the same functions and features.
 Luckily, we’ve done a deep dive to find out the difference between McAfee Total Protection and McAfee LiveSafe to help you decide which one is right for you.

 McAfee Total Protection

 McAfee Total Protection offers three different plans based on the number of devices you need: